30 January marks a grim date in the annals of London history.

 The full-costumed march — think dozens of volunteers in royalist costumes, mounted troops and weapons — traces the short final journey of the King, as he was escorted to the scaffold.

-March in Commemoration of Charles I, starts on the Mall around 11am, Sunday 29 January 2023, free, just turn up.
+March in Commemoration of Charles I, starts on the Mall around 11am, Sunday 28 January 2024.
+It's free, just turn up.